 What Workers’ Compensation Insurance Is

 Workers’ compensation insurance is policy that reimburses employees for job-related injuries and illnesses regardless of who’s responsible.
-This coverage typically pays replacement wages, medical bills, and benefits to survivors if the employee dies.
+State workers’ comp requirements vary greatly, but policies typically pay replacement wages, medical bills, and benefits to survivors if the employee dies.
 Since workers’ compensation is considered an exclusive remedy, employees give up their right to sue their employers in most situations.

-While it is typically an exclusive remedy, most states allow employees to sue in certain cases.
+While it is typically an exclusive remedy, employees can sue their employers in certain cases.
 For example, employees may sue for workplace injuries if they believe their employer acted intentionally or negligently.
 Workers’ compensation insurance has a second coverage called employer’s liability, which pays for the employer’s legal defense in these situations.

 What Workers’ Compensation Insurance Covers